graasp/graasp-plugin-websockets/USAGE.md

 The existing hooks may not provide the functionality required by your application.
 This section will describe how to extend the capabilities of the plugin as well as of the query client.

+If the API already provides the interface for your feature but there is no React hook to consume the data for your needs, you can skip to [step 3](USAGE.md#3-client-side-implementation-and-hooks-in-graasp-query-client) to implement an additional custom hook in the query client.

 ### 1. Designing and extending the API

 Make sure to read the Graasp websocket protocol specification at [API.md](API.md), which defines the messages exchanged between the server plugin and clients.
 If your desired event is already defined in the API, you can skip to step 2 and use the corresponding existing server message.
 Otherwise chances are that you need a new custom event message.